bluer222/MATE-Node/README.md

 # MATE-Node:<br>
-Program to control MATE Robot through an ethernet cable for the Atlantic Owls team. <br>
+Program in Node js to control MATE Robot through an ethernet cable for the Atlantic Owls team. <br>
 ### How it works:<br>
  * Website is hosted by robot
  * Surface computer accesses website through ethernet